Fine compactified moduli of enriched structures on stable curves: Defining compactified enriched structures

 \subsection{Compactified enriched structures for general $C/S$, and properties}

-To define compactified enriched structures for general (not necessarily $\sigma$-simple-controlled) $C/S$ we need to show the functor of compactified enriched structures defined in \ref{def:CES_sscont} is a sheaf for the \'etale topology (as in \ref{sec:ES_on_controlled_curves}).
-As in the non-compactified case we will make use of a representability result for a related functor, so we begin by defining some functors related to $\bar{\ca E}$.
+To define compactified enriched structures for general (not necessarily $\sigma$-controlled) $C/S$ we need to show the functor of compactified enriched structures defined in \ref{def:CES_sscont} is a sheaf for the \'etale topology (c.f. \ref{sec:ES_on_controlled_curves}).
+As in the non-compactified case we will make use of a representability result for a related functor, so we begin by defining some functors related to $\overline{\ca E}$.